Skip to main content

 Karak Chai

-Strong, sweet tea made with evaporated milk and blend of spices (cardamom, saffron, sometimes cinnamon or ginger).
-Qatari staple found at cafes and street vendors.
-Often enjoyed as social drink, shared with friends and family.
+Strong, sweet tea made with evaporated milk and a mix of spices: cardamom, saffron, sometimes cinnamon or ginger.
+It's a Qatari staple at cafes and street stalls, and more of a social drink than a quick caffeine fix, usually shared with friends or family.

 Dates